cert-manager/website/content/en/docs/configuration/acme/dns01/azuredns.md

 type: "docs"
 ---

-To configure the AzureDNS DNS01 Challenege in a Kubernetes cluster there are 2 ways available:
+To configure the AzureDNS DNS01 Challenge in a Kubernetes cluster there are 2 ways available:
 - Managed Identity [Using AAD Pod Identities](https://azure.github.io/aad-pod-identity)
 - Service Principal